Best pets for old people

 Cats for older people

-Cats can be just as friendly as dogs, but without needing as much looking after, as they live relatively independently.
+Cats are good pets for old people as they can be just as friendly as dogs, but without needing as much looking after, as they live relatively independently.

 Blogger Christina from Everyday Dog Mom said: “It can get pretty lonely living alone, and sadly a lot of older people are in this situation.
 Having a pet is a great source of companionship and comfort for anyone, especially those of us who tend to be a little bit isolated.